wp_nav_menu()WP 3.0.0

 walker(object)

-The class that will be used to build the menu.
-You must specify an object instance, not a string, such as new My_Menu_Walker().
-How to use see this example.
+Class that will be used to build the menu.
+You need to specify an instance of the object, not a string, for example new My_Menu_Walker().

 Default: Walker_Nav_Menu()